ThomasMertes/seed7/src/read_me.txt

   Detailed explanations how to compile the interpreter (s7) can be found in the chapters below.
-In the optimal case you just copy one of these files to 'makefile' and do (with the make program from the table above):
+In the optimal case you just copy one makefile from above to 'makefile' and do (with the corresponding make program):

     make depend
     make